Floating University Programme

 Brief history

 The development of the Floating University as a unique educational technology began by building on the years of experience conducting fieldwork for students of Russian universities on research vessels.
 Based on this experience, in 1991, Lomonosov Moscow State University initiated the international program "Floating University: Training-through-Research (TTR)", which was supported by UNESCO (since 1993), gained widespread recognition worldwide and the status of an official program of the Intergovernmental Oceanographic Commission since 1996 (read more).
 Over the years, while advancing the scientific and educational technology under the name "Floating University," various projects focused on youth engagement on research vessels have been implemented at universities and research centers across the Russian Federation.
-In 2022, the efforts of various organizations in Russia were united into a single national Floating University Program which is presented here.
-The renewed Program once again received support from UNESCO, becoming an initiative from the Russian Federation within the framework of the United Nations Decade of Ocean Science.
-Since 2023, the Coordination Center “Floating University”, opened at Moscow Institute of Physics and Technology, is responsible for the implementation of the Program.
+In 2021, the efforts of various organizations were united into a single All-Russian Scientific and Educational Floating University Programme which is presented here.
+The renewed Programme once again received support from UNESCO, becoming an endorsed project of the UN Ocean Decade ECOP Programme.
+Since 2023, the Floating University Coordination Centre, opened at Moscow Institute of Physics and Technology, is responsible for the implementation of the Program.

 • Natalia Stepanova

-PhD, director
+PhD, head

 Oceanographer, specialist in the thermohaline structure and water mass formation of the Baltic Sea